MicroStrategy/rest-api-playground/CONTRIBUTING.md

 - [ ] Pull the latest changes from the source to confirm the changes will have the expected behavior(folder order, etc...).
 This helps spot issues like typos and content that doesn't follow the [contribution guide](#contribution-guide).
 - [ ] Review the content for technical accuracy.
 - [ ] Run the API or Workflow in Postman in a demo or new cloud environment.
 - [ ] Check if the API or Workflow is available publicly or on demo server yet.
-If it isn't the PR will not approved.
+If it isn't the PR will not be approved.

 ### Comments